 Our main camp cabin area can now sleep 246 in cabins (if including Fox Den and Duck), 224 in just cabins.
 Our lodges can sleep 100, and our tent camping areas (especially the Outback and Presgrave areas used for Camporees) can hold well over 1,000.
 If your group exceeds these numbers, let us know and we will find a way to meet your needs!

 Do you have indoor, rainy-day space?

 We have multiple buildings in main camp that we use for indoor activities.
 Those buildings are included in the Deluxe Weekend Camporee Package and we would be happy to tell you more about them.
 Give us a call at 540-687-6262 to learn more.

-Whether you’re in need of a spare sleeping bag, toilet paper or help with site preparation, we pride ourselves on responding to the needs of our guests.
+Whether you’re in need of a spare sleeping bag, a recycling program or new latrines, we pride ourselves on responding to the needs of our guests.
 We will bend backwards to make your camping experience excellent!